 **Upon successful completion of NUR 140, credit for NUR 110 and NUR 120 is awarded.

-In addition to meeting the program admissions requirements, LPN's must possess a valid, unencumbered Tennessee practical nurse license and complete a minimum 23 hours of prerequisites before applying to the Career Mobility option.
+In addition to meeting the program admissions requirements, LPN's must possess a valid, unencumbered Tennessee practical nurse license and complete a minimum 23 hours of prerequisites before applying to the LPN to RN option.
 BIOL 2010 and BIOL 2020 must have been completed less than five years from the date of program enrollment.
+Once enrolled in the nursing program, all required courses must be completed within five (5) semesters of initiating coursework.

 |BIOL 2010||Human Anatomy & Physiology I||4|